An NHS worker sent a redundancy notice when she was on holiday abroad has won her case at the Supreme Court.

 Are you confident that your contracts of employment are up to the mark?

 If you would like to know more about how MAD-HR can support you, and Make A Difference to your organisation and how your line managers operate, we would love to have a chat.
-You can either arrange a free arrange a free one-hour consultation or call us for a chat about how we can support you on 01473 360160.
+You can either arrange a free one-hour consultation or call us for a chat about how we can support you on 01473 360160.